-In the early 90′s, I landed my first television series in Orlando, with the Nickelodeon gameshow, “Legends of the Hidden Temple” (voicing “Olmec” and reading prize copy).
-Things were going very well in Orlando, with lots of fun ways for a performer to earn a decent living and health insurance.
+Things were going very well in Orlando, with lots of fun ways for a performer to earn a decent, steady living along with health insurance, which was rather rare for an actor.
 I began to see it was as good as it was going to get for me in Florida, which was very good.
 But I didn’t feel it was good enough.

 Getting married not only made me happier, it also added a stability and foundation to my life that sustained and inspired me through the ups and downs of a freelance acting career.
 I don’t think I’d be half as far as I am now without my wonderful wife.

-While my wife sustained us doing temp work, it took me about a year to earn a sustainable living so she could quit.
-I was employing my improv and stand up skills to book mostly on-camera commercials, as well as a gig as Beetlejuice at a rock-n-roll review at Universal Studios, Los Angeles.
-I then spent a few more years trying out on-camera television acting while also beginning to book animation voice over work.
+While my wife supported us doing temp work, it took me about a year to earn a sustainable living as an actor so she could quit.
+I was employing my improv and stand up skills to book a fair number of on-camera commercials, as well as a gig as Beetlejuice at a rock-n-roll review at Universal Studios, Los Angeles.
+I got cast in a couple student films and studied on-camera acting with Stuart Robinson for a few years and found his pragmatic insight and guidance very helpful.
+The next few years in L.A.
+I spent trying out on-camera television acting (including a fun recurring role on Nickelodeon’s scripted series, “The Journey of Allen Strange”) while also beginning to book animation voice over work.
 It was all fun to me, but I liked voice acting the best.

 I had learned not to be afraid and not to impose limits on myself:

-I continue to work and live in Los Angeles with my incredible wife of 23 years and my two daughters.
+I feel so very lucky to continue to work and live in Los Angeles with my incredible wife of 23 years and my two daughters.

 Click for: Dee’s IMDB credits, Dee’s demos, Twitter: @deebradleybaker